 Following in the footsteps of martial arts, wrestling also works toward the same skills of discipline, determination, and self-control, to name a few.
 Often misrepresented, safety and non-violence are promoted and emphasized within the culture of wrestling.

-Make it a fun time for the whole family as ultimately you will all be involved to some degree, and keep cheering them on!
+Make it a fun for the whole family while getting your kids involved in lifetime sports as ultimately you will all be involved to some degree.
+And do not forget to keep cheering them on!